Andreeehh/portfolio/README.md

 This portfolio is built with **Next.js** and a library called [Nextra](https://nextra.vercel.app/).
 It allows you to write Markdown and focus on the _content_ of your portfolio.
 This starter includes:

 - Automatically configured to handle Markdown/MDX
-- Generates an RSS feed based on your posts
+- Generates an RSS feed based on your projects
 - A beautiful theme included out of the box
-- Easily categorize posts with tags
+- Easily categorize projects with tags
 - Fast, optimized web font loading

 ## Configuration